Pili, Camarines Sur: Religion

 Roman Catholicism is the predominant religion in the municipality, where the town is under the jurisdiction of the Archdiocese of Caceres in Naga City.
 Known churches in the town includes St. Raphael the Archangel Parish in Poblacion district and Our Lady of Remedies Parish Church in the uptown Barangay Curry.
 It is followed by Born-Again Christian denominations, Iglesia ni Cristo, Jehovah's Witnesses, etc.

 Culture

 Aside from the feast of every barangay and sitios, there are two major festivals being celebrated in the town.
 The municipal government hosts the religious-based town fiesta in the Centro district, while the provincial government has its own festival for its foundation.

 The Pili Town Fiesta is for the celebration of the feast of St. Raphael the Archangel, the patron saint of Pili.
 It is celebrated annually every October 23–24 since the foundation of the parish in 1819.
-The Cimarrones Festival is an annual cultural festival held on the whole month of October in Pili.
-It is celebrated by the six barangays of the Pili Centro District.
+The Cimarrones Festival is an annual cultural festival held on the whole month of October in Pili, which is celebrated by the six barangays of the Pili Centro District.
 The festival has three popular major events in the capital town: Street Dancing Competition, Musical Night, and Miss Capital Town.
+Through Presidential Proclamation 685, October 24, 2024 was declared a special non-working day to commemorate the Cimarrones Festival.